ideopunk/blog/src/routes/blog/100storystats.md

 #### In Sum

 I hope you enjoyed my charts!
-A lot of it wasn't surprising for me.
+Most of it wasn't that surprising.
 Love, family and friendship, and work, war, and violence, were frequent topics.
 There was a lot of past tense and a lot of tiny literary stories.
 However, some of it was neat to see, particularly the trends.
+It'll be interesting to see if these continue into the writing I'm doing this [year](/blog/2023resolutions)!

 <div style="height: 24px;"/>